SamFrederickson/solvemaze/README.md

 - '#' : Represents walls of the maze, places you can not travel to

 Maze file can not be more than 99 by 99.
+Examples of maze text files and their final outputs will be displayed.